Hi, I’m Emily Farris, the woman behind Sidework Content Studio — a boutique lifestyle content agency.

-Since then, I’ve written for Bon Appetit, Food 52, The Cut, The Kitchn, Food & Wine, Gourmet, BuzzFeed, Country Living, ELLE Decor, BUST, Women’s Wear Daily, CNN, The Daily Beast, and many websites and publications you’ve probably never heard of (and, yes, I know one shouldn’t end a sentence with a preposition, but it sounds so snooty any other way).
+Since then, I’ve written for Bon Appetit, Food 52, The Cut, The Kitchn, Food & Wine, Gourmet, Taste, Epicurious, BuzzFeed, Country Living, ELLE Decor, Hunker, BUST Magazine, Women’s Wear Daily, CNN, The Daily Beast, and many more websites and publications you’ve actually heard of (and, yes, I know one shouldn’t end a sentence with a preposition, but it sounds so snooty any other way).

 My first cookbook, Casserole Crazy: Hot Stuff for Your Oven, was published by Penguin in 2008.
 I’ve also contributed to Charlotte Druckman’s Women on Food anthology, as well as The BUST DIY Guide to Life.

 Beyond editorial writing, I’m one of those weirdos who truly loves the challenge of creating branded content — whether I’m telling a story, writing a service piece, or developing a recipe to showcase a product or brand.
 I’ve worked with Food Network, HGTV, the Washington Post Brand Studio, Eater, and others to produce pieces for Home Depot, Starbucks, KitchenAid, Capital One, Google Express, French’s, Coca-Cola, Boar’s Head, Cabinets to Go, Boulevard Brewing Company, and many more household names.

 I live in Kansas City, MO with my husband, two young sons, two rowdy rescue mutts, and three backyard chickens.